LidiaKovac/to-do-app/README.md

 Components have types, which require a Prop type as argument.
 You need to build this interface yourself.
 When doing so, keep in mind all of your actions and other custom props need to be defined.
 Take a look at the React DevTools to build your interface.

+Best resource for React Component types is [https://github.com/typescript-cheatsheets/react](the typescript react cheatsheet), a community curated repo.

 Example from this repo:
 ```js
 export interface IProps {